Hospital worker charged over deaths 20 years ago

 She began working at Hedrick in December 2001.
 The small hospital is in Chillicothe, a town of 9100 residents 90km northeast of Kansas City.

-A probable cause statement from Chillicothe Officer Brian Schmidt said that during Hall's brief time at Hedrick, sudden cardiac collapse incidents — code blues — "rose alarmingly."
+A probable cause statement from Chillicothe Officer Brian Schmidt said that during Hall's brief time at Hedrick, sudden cardiac collapse incidents — code blues — "rose alarmingly".

 Hospital officials were alerted to the concerns about Hall but "did everything in the world to cover it up" to avoid bad publicity, said Scott Lindley, the county coroner.
 No criminal investigation was launched at the time.